Fight for '84

-Fight for '84 is an upcoming American biographical sports drama film directed by Andrés Baiz (in his English-language debut), from a screenplay by Andrea Berloff, John Gatins, and Andy Weiss.
+Fight for '84 is an upcoming American biographical sports drama film directed by Andrés Baiz (in his English-language debut), from a screenplay by Andy Weiss, Andrea Berloff, and John Gatins.
 It stars Jamie Foxx, Malachi Beasley, Shea Whigham, Dan Perrault, Will Chase, and Algee Smith.

 Premise

-After a devastating 1980 plane crash claims America's Olympic boxing team, a determined coach takes on the monumental task of assembling and training new fighters for glory at the 1984 Summer Olympics.
+It takes place after a 1980 plane crash claims America's Olympic boxing team.
+It shows a determined coach taking on the monumental task of assembling and training new fighters for glory at the 1984 Summer Olympics.